Inner Warden

 Why this exists

-Solo developer.
 Apache-2.0.
-If this project helps protect your servers, give it a star so others can find it.
+If this project helps make agent automation safer to try, give it a star so others can find it.

 Architecture